Ringoarena/java-ee-examination/README.md

 # java-ee-examination
 Features todo
 - User can register
+- Registered user can place order
-- User can place order
+- Unregistered user can place order
 - Warehouse staff can change order status processed to "true"